Sets88/ssh-crypt/README.md

     mysql -h localhost -u testuser -p$(ssh-crypt -d -s $PASS)

-so now you don't have raw password in you shell script anymore, while this encrypted password can be decrypted only if your ssh key still in your ssh-agent
+now you don't have raw password inside your shell script anymore, while this encrypted password can be decrypted only if your ssh key still in your ssh-agent